balasuar/slate/source/includes/_restgettax.md

 **DocDate:** DateTime, *required*
 The date on the invoice, purchase order, etc. Format YYYY-MM-DD.

-**DocType:** DocumentType
+**DocType:** DocumentType, *optional*
 The document type specifies the category of the document and affects how the document is treated after a tax calculation.
+If no DocType is specified in the request, SalesOrder will be used.

  - SalesOrder: This is a temporary document type and is not saved in tax history.
 GetTaxResult will return with a DocStatus of Temporary.
  - SalesInvoice: The document is a permanent invoice; document and tax calculation results are saved in the tax history.
 GetTaxResult will return with a DocStatus of Saved.